leticia-chen/MVP-EngenhariaDeDados/README.md

 >* olist_orders_dataset.csv
 >
 >Through this table, we can perform various time-series analyses, including but not limited to, quarterly sales reports and annual revenue growth.
+>
 >The columns included in this table, such as sales_quantity, revenue, freight_cost, and order_approved_at, have been carefully selected.
 Specifically, the order_approved_at timestamp allows us to deepen our understanding of how to improve sales strategies within specific time periods.

+>**In response to the second question - Create the sales_performance table**
+>
+>The purpose of creating the sales_performance table is to provide a comprehensive view for assessing the sales performance of different product categories and sellers.
+This table is the result of a join operation between
+>* olist_order_items_dataset.csv,
+>* olist_products_dataset.csv, and
+>* olist_sellers_dataset.csv.
+>Through this table, we can perform multi-dimensional sales analyses, such as which product categories are most popular, which sellers have the best sales performance, or in which regions there are more orders.

+>The selected columns like order_id, product_id, seller_id, product_category_name, price, shipping_limit_date, and seller_state have specific purposes.
+For example, seller_state is used for geographical location analyses, which is very useful for understanding which regions have more active sellers or buyers.

+>**In response to the third question - Create the Average Delivery Time Analysis by State table**
+>
+>The purpose of creating this table is to understand the impact of delivery time on customer satisfaction.
+The table is generated from a join between
+>* olist_orders_dataset.csv and
+>* olist_order_reviews_dataset.csv
+>This table allows us to analyze how different delivery times affect customer reviews, which is crucial for optimizing logistics and increasing customer satisfaction.

+>The columns retained after the join include order_id, order_purchase_date, order_delivered_customer_date, and review_score.
+These fields are essential for calculating the average delivery time and correlating it with the customer review score.
+Through this table, we can perform queries that help us better understand how to optimize our delivery time to improve customer experience.